 Average attendance ranges from 50-100, with new people stopping in every time.
 You never know what interesting folks are going to show up; it’s different each month.

-rest of this website has information on many of the hundreds of others all over the world.
+There are now many other Green Drinks all across the country and the rest of this website has information on many of the hundreds of others all over the world.
 Each one is different but all are part of a movement in sustainability networking.

 Although Green Drinks in Vancouver is primarily the monthly pub gathering, we occasionally do other events.
 In the summer it’s good to get out for a BBQ in the park if we can.
 December usually brings a holiday party, sometimes with entertainment and sometimes as a fund-raiser for some local non-profit organization.